Related news and technical articles

 The 3DBall environment features an agent that is trying to balance a ball on-top of itself.
 The agent can rotate itself and receives a reward every step until the ball falls.

-The BallShooter environment features a rotating turret that learns to aim and shoot at randomly targets.
+The BallShooter environment features a rotating turret that learns to aim and shoot at randomly moving targets.
 The agent can rotate in either direction, and detects the targets by using a cone shaped ray-cast.

 The Pong environment features two agents playing a collaborative game of pong.
 The agents receive a reward every step as long as the ball has not hit the wall behind either agent.
 The game ends when the ball hits the wall behind either agent.